djalbat/easy/README.md

 A set of classes that abstract away from the browser's document object model so that you can easily create elements with underlying DOM elements and the methods to manipulate them.
 It will not help you with the architecture of your large application.
 It is about the leaves of an application, not its branches.

+If you like Easy you might like [Easy with Style](https://github.com/djalbat/easy-with-style).

 ### JSX support

 There is now support for JSX in the form of [Juxtapose](https://github.com/djalbat/Juxtapose).
 What this means is that Easy *will* now help you with the architecture of your large application.
 In fact JSX brings with it [several benefits](http://djalbat.com/juxtapose#jsxIsGreat).
 So although Easy elements will continue to work standalone, their use with Juxtapose is recommended.
 The contents of this readme file will stay as a reference, however a much better place to start from now on is here: